 (Entrepreneur)

-It’s estimated that the sport has lost about 50% of its live attendance according to NASCAR attendance statistics, and TV viewership from its peak in 2005, where it trailed only the NFL and the Super Bowl.
+According to NASCAR attendance statistics, the sport has lost about 50% of its live attendance and TV viewership from its peak in 2005, where it trailed only the NFL and the Super Bowl.

 (The Drive to Connect)

-The number of NASCAR fans is estimated at 65 million, both avid and casual, in the US.
+The number of NASCAR fans in the US is estimated at 65 million, 38% of which are women.

-There’s an old saying, “records are meant to be broken,” but we’ve selected a few that might stay in the books for a long time or even forever.
-Read below to find out the most unbreakable records.
+There’s an old saying, “records are meant to be broken,” but we’ve selected a few that might stay in the books for a long time – or even forever.
+Read below to find out the most unbreakable-seeming records we’ve been able to find.

 20. NASCAR history facts show that Richard Petty holds many all-time records.